dvklopfenstein/ReactomePy/README.md

 # Biological Pathways, Reactome, Python, and Neo4j
 Explore peer-reviewed biological pathways in Reactome using Python to run neo4j queries

+**_Reactome isn't just Biological Pathways!_**

+ReactoJme contains a treasure trove of expert-authored, peer-reviewed knowledgebese of reactions, ingredients of complexes, links to biological models, as well as pathways.
+Explore it today using Python to connect with the entire Reactome knowledgebase loaded into Neo4j

 ## **Scripts**
   * **No need to have Neo4j running:**
     * [src/bin](/src/bin)